ONLINE-PROCTORED FOUNDATION EXAM CHECKLIST

 - delivered with a random order of exam questions for each student.

 Some exams may have on screen tools to assist you, such as formula and discount tables.
-You can familiarise yourself with the tools available for your subject under “your exam” in My Online Learning.
+You can familiarise yourself with the tools available for your subject under “Learning Support Resources” in My Online Learning.

 Tips for exam day